Inflectra/spira-documentation/docs/About/roadmap.md

 ## Q4 2025
 - **Inflectra.ai**

-    - Automatic sprint notes.
-Append analysis of the sprint contents to its description in an easily understandable way.

-- Allow admins to customize test case statuses to help them create more flexible workloads.
+    - Refinements to localization with improved language support
+    - Automated product creation with user stories, tests, and risks from a product description

 - Under the hood performance improvements through internal optimizations of our database communication layers.

 ## Q1 2026
+- Allow admins to customize test case statuses to help them create more flexible workloads.
 - Allow admins to customize task statuses to help them create more flexible workloads.
 This will be followed (likely further out in 2026) with the ability to customize requirement statuses.

 ## Longer term thematic ideas